Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Simulations and Performance Analysis

 In contrast, one may also exploit all data symbols for sensing purposes, although this may lead to a substantial computational burden.
 According to the adopted system parameters, there are $M=T_a/T_\mathrm{sym}=48005$ symbols, corresponding to a PRF of $\frac{1}{T_\mathrm{sym}}\approx 24$ kHz, which is significantly larger than twice the azimuth bandwidth, i.e., $2B_a=2K_aT_a \approx 224$ Hz.
 To reduce the complexity of our validation, we select one symbol out of every ten for imaging, i.e., operating at one-tenth of the original PRF.
 Although this down-sampling strategy reduces the energy accumulation and thereby degrades the $\mathrm{SNR}_\mathrm{out}$, the azimuth resolution actually remains unchanged because the synthetic aperture time $T_a$ is fixed.

-As shown in Fig.~\ref{figure4}(a) and Fig.~\ref{figure4}(d), the pilot-only imaging scheme suffers from severe defocusing: multiple peaks appear in the entire range-azimuth image, leading to significant distortion in the response of reference point target.
+As shown in Fig.~\ref{figure4}, the pilot-only imaging scheme suffers from severe defocusing: multiple peaks appear in the entire range-azimuth image, leading to significant distortion in the response of reference point target.
 We attribute this behavior to two reasons.
 First, in the azimuth domain, the PRF of the SRS is $\frac{1}{20\times 14\times T_\mathrm{sym}} \approx 85.7\ \mathrm{Hz} < 2B_a$, which results in additional azimuth peaks due to spectral aliasing caused by undersampling.
-However, for the SRS configuration of $2$ slots' periodicity, the spectral aliasing in the azimuth can be eliminated due to oversampling, as illustrated in Fig.~\ref{figure4}(b) and Fig.~\ref{figure4}(d).
-Second, periodic peaks along the range dimension occur because of the discontinuous comb-structure across subcarriers \cite{liu2016space}, where the adjacent peak interval is $\frac{1}{4\Delta f}=8.33 \ \mu s$, corresponding to a round-trip range of 1250 m, as observed in Fig.~\ref{figure4}(a), Fig.~\ref{figure4}(b) and Fig.~\ref{figure4}(d).
-In contrast, the data-aided scheme yields a well-focused image in Fig.~\ref{figure4}(c), which significantly outperforms the pilot-only benchmark.
+It is worth noting that the aliasing peaks (with the SRS configuration of $20$ slots' periodicity) are substantially suppressed relative to the target peak, owing to the modulation of the azimuth beampattern, which generally exhibits a $\text{sinc}^2$ shape \cite{cumming2005digital}.
+However, for the SRS configuration of $2$ slots' periodicity, the spectral aliasing in the azimuth can be eliminated due to oversampling.
+Second, periodic peaks along the range dimension occur because of the discontinuous comb-structure across subcarriers \cite{liu2016space}, where the adjacent peak interval is $\frac{1}{4\Delta f}=8.33 \ \mu s$, corresponding to a round-trip range of 1250 m.
+In contrast, the data-aided scheme yields a well-focused image, which significantly outperforms the pilot-only benchmark.
 The involvement of more data symbols enhances the energy accumulation, thereby providing a higher SNR gain.
-Additionally, Fig.~\ref{figure4}(d) confirms that the azimuth resolution is preserved due to the fixed $T_a$, while the range resolution can be significantly facilitated with data-aided scheme, as it occupies the entire $B_r$.
+Additionally, Fig.~\ref{figure4} confirms the identical azimuth resolution of three schemes due to the fixed $T_a$, while the range resolution can be significantly facilitated with data-aided scheme, as it occupies the entire $B_r$.

 Furthermore, as depicted in Fig.~\ref{figure10}, the NMSE of data-aided scheme outperforms that of pilot-only schemes by several orders of magnitude, highlighting the benefit of employing more data symbols for sensing.
 Notably, the relatively large NMSE of the pilot-only schemes arises not only from the reduced number of effective symbols, but also from pseudo and aliasing peaks.
 Moreover, the NMSE is not directly tied to resolution.
 Therefore, it is suggested to jointly examine the NMSE of reference point target and its resolution within the region of interest, to calibrate the imaging performance.